• Home

 Improve Sleep

 Do you snore?
 Do you sleep with your mouth open?
 Stay "asleep" but move all over the bed?
-Proper oral rest posture, closed mouth posture, proper breathing all lead to a good night sleep.
+Proper oral rest posture, closed mouth posture, and proper breathing all lead to a good night's sleep.

 Better sleep can support being able to attend and focus during the day.